 If you see this error, make sure that the SCA installation location is part of the OS execution path.
 You may need to restart your agent to pick up changes made to the OS path.

 To scan .NET projects using the Run Fortify SCA task, the agent must have a full installation of Visual Studio and devenv must be in the OS execution path.
 One way to do this is to launch the Developer Command Prompt and run the agent's configureAgent or runAgent scripts from there to connect to Azure DevOps.

 Unable to connect to SSC for uploadMake sure that your application name, version name, and service endpoint are correctly configured.

 If your SSC is configured to use HTTPS, make sure that the JDK keystore within the SCA installation is configured to accept the SSC server certificate.
 To contact Fortify product support, go to the Micro Focus Software Support https://softwaresupport.softwaregrp.com website.

-Manually obtain CloudCtrlToken and paste it into endpoint password in VSTS (UnifiedLoginToken cannot be used).
+Manually obtain a ScanCentralCtrlToken and paste it into the service connection password in Azure DevOps (UnifiedLoginToken cannot be used).